sous-chefs/users/README.md

   end
 ```

-Note this LWRP searches the `users` data bag for the `sysadmin` group attribute, and adds those users to a Unix security group `sysadmin`.
-The only required attribute is group_id, which represents the numeric Unix gid and *must* be unique.
-The default action for the LWRP is `:create` only.
+Note this LWRP searches the `users` data bag for the `sysadmin` group attribute,
+and adds those users to a Unix security group `sysadmin`, replacing existing
+members.
+The only required attribute is group_id, which represents the numeric
+Unix gid and *must* be unique.
+The default action for the LWRP is `:create`
+only.

 If you have different requirements, for example: